Mildred Wilson - Obituary

 Midge was a 1942 graduate of Norristown High School where she was an active member of the women's swimming, diving, field hockey and basketball teams.
 After graduation she enrolled in business school in Philadelphia, making fast friends with her classmate, Jackie Snow.
 Jackie played a significant role in introducing her to her husband Jack.

+Visitation will be from 10 to 10:30 a.m.
+Thursday at the funeral home.

-Memorial Contributions may be made to the Women in Military Service for America Memorial Foundation, 200 North Glebe Rd., Suite 400, Arlington, VA 22203 or the Alzheimer's Association, Miami Valley Chapter, 31 W. Whipp Road Dayton, OH 45459.
+Memorial contributions may be made to the Women in Military Service for America Memorial Foundation, 200 North Glebe Road, Suite 400, Arlington, VA 22203 or the Alzheimer's Association, Miami Valley Chapter, 31 W. Whipp Road, Dayton, OH 45459.

 Guestbook condolences and expressions of sympathy, to be provided to the family, may be expressed through jamiesonandyannucci.com.